cortex-lab/phy/docs/gui.md

 same dock, placement, and size while toggling the mode or changing propositions.
 In this temporary mode, Cluster View is dimmed and read-only but remains scrollable, every Merge View row is included in the pending merge, and Similarity View remains available for exploring additional candidates.
-Control-right-click or drag rows between Merge and Similarity views, or drag inside Merge View to reorder candidates.
+Right-click or drag rows between Merge and Similarity views, or drag inside Merge View to reorder candidates.
 Press `G` to commit or `V` to cancel.
 See
 [Staging candidates in Merge View](clustering.md#staging-candidates-in-merge-view).